gvwilson/sdxjs/en/src/build-manager/index.md

 {: .continue}

-We are going to create our build manager in stages, so we start by writing a simple [% i "software design!driver" %][% g driver %]driver[% /g %][% /i %] that loads a JavaScript source file, creates an object of whatever class that file exports, and runs the `.build` method of that object with the rest of the command-line parameters:
+We are going to create our build manager in stages, so we start by writing a simple [%i "software design!driver" %][%g driver "driver" %][%/i%] that loads a JavaScript source file, creates an object of whatever class that file exports, and runs the `.build` method of that object with the rest of the command-line parameters:

-[% excerpt file="driver.js" %]
+[% inc file="driver.js" %]

-We use the `import` function to dynamically load files containing in [% x unit-test %] as well.
+We use the `import` function to dynamically load files containing in [%x unit-test %] as well.
 It only saves us a few lines of code in this case, but we will use this idea of a general-purpose driver for larger programs in future chapters.
 {: .continue}